 Best Time to Visit Seville

 You have to know that Seville is the hottest city in continental Europe.
 It goes as high as 40-45 degrees Celcius in summer.
 That’s very hot.
 You need to pick the timing well if you want to enjoy your time.
 Spring (March to May) and fall (September to November) are the best times to visit Seville.
 These seasons have mild temperatures, which are ideal for exploring.
 Winter is also fun – a bit colder, though.
 I definitely don’t recommend summer if you want to explore the city on foot.
+If you’re visiting in spring, be aware that Semana Santa and Feria de Abril bring huge crowds and higher prices, most places are sold out or 3x the price but they’re also two of Spain’s most spectacular festivals.
+It’s worth it but you need to plan way early.
+Events like these (there are a few others) can affect your time quite a lot.
+If you are still not sure, see my best time to visit Seville article to get more details.

 Getting Around the City

-Seville is walkable—actually walkable.
-Most major attractions are clumped together in the old town.
+Seville is walkable, actually walkable.
+Most major attractions are close to each other in the old town.
 Iconic spots like Real Alcázar and Seville Cathedral are extremely close, five minutes walking distance.
-But when your legs start protesting, or you want to go a bit farther than downtown, there’s a solid public transport system.
-Trams, buses, and a metro that goes almost everywhere.
-You can also rent bikes if you wish.
+But if you want to go a bit farther than downtown or if you are getting tired, public transport system works quite well.
+Trams, buses, and a metro go almost everywhere.
+A single TUSSAM bus ticket costs around €1.40.
+A 1-day travel card is ~€5.
+You can also rent bikes if you wish, Seville is one of Europe’s most cycling-friendly cities.
 Definitely recommend renting a bike and spending one day on a bike.
+Sevici is Seville’s city bike-share.
+A 3-day tourist pass costs around €13.50 and gives you unlimited 2-hour rides.
 Just watch out for cobblestones unless you enjoy unintentional acrobatics.
 If you’re feeling extra lazy, taxis and Uber are everywhere and are pretty affordable.

 5 Day Seville Itinerary: Complete Day-by-Day Guide

 Ready with the city, planning, tips, and jumping to the fun part?
 Here’s the ultimate breakdown of an example 5 day Seville itinerary without feeling like you need a vacation from your vacation.
 What’s important to remember here is that this is an example.
 While you can still use this 5 day Seville itinerary step-by-step, I definitely recommend changing things based on what you like.
-Some people (like me) don’t like going raound museums or the most famous sights.
+Some people (like me) don’t like going around museums or the most famous sights.
 Then arrange it accordingly.
 Let’s go day by day so you don’t miss a beat.

 Day 1: Settle in Seville and See Downtown